-As an example a T-shaped digital marketer has knowledge about design, content, paid, PR, SEO, community, social and all the other major fields and he or she is an expert of Facebook management, influencer marketing and Instagram growth under the umbrella of social media.
+As an example, a T-shaped digital marketer has knowledge about design, content, paid, PR, SEO, community, social and all the other major fields.
+He or she is an expert of Facebook management, influencer marketing and Instagram growth under the umbrella of social media.

 96. Quick Win

 In growth hacking, quick wins include any kind of steps that results in a relatively big impact in a short period of time.

 For example, improving site speed, launching SoMe campaigns and email campaigns or registering on Google My Business.

 97. Social Signals

 Social signals include social media shares, likes, votes, views and other activities on webpages such as LinkedIn, Facebook, Twitter, Instagram or Reddit.

 These signals indicate the popularity of a piece of content while Search Engines determine your ranking.

 Scraping is growth hacking jargon that is usually done by developers.
 It refers to the practice of extracting information from other websites.